 Term Life Insurance is pure insurance - without any risky investment or savings frills to increase your costs.
-It provides a high level of financial protection for your loved ones at a price you can afford.
+It can provide a high level of financial protection for your loved ones at a price you can afford.

 You are eligible if:

 You may also apply to insure your Spouse and dependent Children 15 days but under age 19 (age 25 if a full-time student).

 You may apply for insurance in amounts of $10,000 to $200,000, in increments of $10,000.
 You may retain this coverage when you retire, provided you continue your APWU membership.
 The amount of life insurance for you or your spouse who is now 65 or older or when you attain age 65 will be reduced by 35%.
 The original amount will be further reduced at age 70 by 75%.
 Full premiums continue to be payable.
 The member must be enrolled in this benefit for the Spouse to be eligible for coverage.
 Spouse coverage may not exceed member's amount of coverage.

 You may apply for insurance on your eligible Children (age 15 days but under 19 years, age 25 if a full-time student).